What is Steering Mechanism?

-Let us read about these two types of steering mechanism in automobile and its equation.
+Let us read about these two types of steering mechanisms in automobile and their equation.

 What is Davis Steering Mechanism?

-In Davis Steering Mechanism, we need to apply more effort to turn the vehicle because the mechanism is a sliding type.
+In Davis Steering, we need to apply more effort to turn the vehicle because the mechanism is a sliding type.

 Advantages of Davis Steering Mechanism:

-- Davis Steering Mechanism satisfies the fundamental equation at all the positions and turns instead of sticking to few turns.
+- It satisfies the fundamental equation at all the positions and turns instead of sticking to few turns.

-- We can say that Davis Steering Mechanism is an exact mechanism of steering.
+- We can say that Davis Steering is an exact mechanism of steering.

 - The construction is easy.